CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 When `ADD_RESTAURANT` is dispatched we set records to a new array including the previous array, plus the new record on the end.

 Save and all unit tests pass.
-Now our store should be set.
+Our store should now successfully handle creating a new restaurant.

-## Creating the API Method
+### Creating the API Method

-Let's step back up to the E2E level and see if the E2E test has progressed.
-Rerun it and we still get the same failure:
+Let's step back up to the E2E level and see if the E2E test has gotten past the previous failure.
+When we rerun it, we still get the same failure:

 > CypressError: Timed out retrying: cy.wait() timed out waiting 5000ms for the 1st request to the route: 'addRestaurant'.
 No request ever occurred.